top of page

 A private pilot certificate is like a driver's license.
 It allows you to fly almost anywhere in the United States and even outside the United States when you comply with regulations of the foreign country where the aircraft is operated.
 You can carry any number of passengers, and you can share certain operating expenses with your passengers.
 A private pilot has fewer limitations than a sport pilot.
 Although there are currency and medical requirements to make sure you stay proficient and healthy, only a few other factors affect when and where you can fly.

-With a private pilot certificate, you can fly at night as long as you have received the required night training.
-Training for night flying is included as part of a our private pilot training curriculum.
+With a private pilot certificate, you can fly at night.
 Without a doubt, a crystal-clear, moonlit night is one of the most spectacular and beautiful times to fly.

 Instrument Rating